diegomtassis/yamd-library/README.md

 ### The library

-Sega Mega Drive / Genesis library written by diegomtassis as an extension to SGDK.
+Sega Mega Drive / Genesis utility library written by diegomtassis as an extension to SGDK.

-It's currently work in progress.
+It's currently, and will always be, work in progress.

-The utilities here are those which I needed at some point in time for developing games and are generic enough to be extracted to a multipurpose library.
+Utilities here are those I created at some point in time as support for some game and ended up being generic enough to be extracted to a multipurpose library.

-Copy whatever you need for you game and remove everythinbg else.
+Feel free to use whatever you need for your game.

 https://github.com/diegomtassis/yamd-library